valskalla/odin/docs/README.md

   ): Resource[F, Logger[F]]
 ```

-So far it's capable only of writing to the single file by path `fileName`.
+It's capable only of writing to the single file by path `fileName`.
 One particular detail is worth to mention here:
 return type.
 Odin tries to guarantee safe allocation and release of file resource.
 Because of that `fileLogger` returns
 `Resource[F, Logger[F]]` instead of `Logger[F]`: